amoakoRadjwan/advanced/README.txt

 #readme
-the new stuff is advanced
+the new stuff is advanced.What of what i type here